 Weather: Upper 50s to start.
 Low 80s to end.
 Not cloud in the sky.
 Winds were mostly in our face but too too terribly strong.

 Highlights of the day:

+We rolled at dawn on what would be a long day.
+116 miles with two substantial climbs, all add up to what should be a relatively long day.
+It was crystal clear and cool when we started.
+The only complaint was the wind.
+Not a big complaint, more of a low murmur heard amongst the riders.
 This route was another one with only two turns.
-Left out of one motel, and left into another.
-We started early with all the riders on the road by 6:45.
+Left out of one motel, and left (or right depending on which one you were staying in…) into another.
+We started early with all the riders on the road by 7:15.
 A 15-mile warm up brought the riders to climb #1 of the day – a long 20-mile, but gradual, climb that took us up to Ochoco Pass at 4720’.
-We fueled up at our first SAG stop and then hooted with delight along the 7-mile downhill.
+We fueled up at our first SAG stop and then enjoyed the well earned the 7-mile downhill.
 A non-technical descent with good road conditions – WAHOO!!

 A few more miles into Mitchell and then we tackled the second major climb of the day up to Keyes Summit at 4369’.
 This climb was a shorter (6 miles) but a bit steeper.
 The work was well rewarded with a 25-mile descent towards John Day.
-Our final SAG stop and a few pictures at the Dayville Mercantile plus 30 miles of mostly rolling with a great tail wind (!!) brought the riders into the hotel with huge smiles on their faces, searching for food.
+At the bottom, we entered Picture Canyon, a scenic winding stretch along the John Day River .
+About 8 miles later we had our final SAG stop and a few staged pictures at the Dayville Mercantile.
+30 more miles brought us into John Day for dinner, rap and sleep.
 I don’t think sleep will be an issue tonight, which is good with more riding and climbing tomorrow.
 Good night!